Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-Maximum temperatures ranging from the high thirties to the mid forties and overnight minimum temperatures mostly in the low to high twenties.
+Maximum temperatures in the high thirties to mid forties and overnight minimum temperatures in the mid teens to mid twenties.

-The next heatwave warning will be issued by 2:00pm WST on Tuesday 21 January 2025Mon 12:15pm UTC Severe weather advice WAAustralian Government Bureau of Meteorology
+The next heatwave warning will be issued by 2:00pm WST on Wednesday 17 December 2025Tue 1:04pm UTC Severe weather advice WAAustralian Government Bureau of Meteorology

 Western Australia